aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 ##### Decision Making

-The team will follow a concensus voting model with regards features design and implementation decisions.
+The team will follow a consensus-based voting model for feature design and implementation decisions.

-Should there be a split vote, BDFL will have the final say.
+In the event of a split vote, a final decision will be made by the team member responsible for that component.